 Description: A course dealing with the philosophy, structure, functions and processes of our national government.
 Topics include the methods of political and historical analysis, the machinery of government, the political process and political behavior.
 Historical events and personalities in American politics will be used to illustrate the issues and processes of American government.
-Three undergraduate credits are awarded for this class through Dutchess Community College in Poughkeepsie, NY.
+Three undergraduate credits are awarded for this class through Mount St. Mary's College.

-Course Name/#:Introduction to Criminal Justice - 731Grade Level:12Course Status:ElectiveCourse Level:CollegeCredit:.5Multiplier:1.04
+Course Name/#: Introduction to Criminal Justice - 731 Grade Level: 12

+Course Status: Elective Course Level: College

+Credit: .5 Multiplier: 1.04

-Fee: \$75.00 plus cost of textbook Prerequisite: Departmental Approval
+Fee: \$100.00 plus cost of textbook

+Prerequisite: Departmental Approval

 Description: This course is a college level introductory survey of the American criminal justice system providing an overview of the foundations and components of the criminal justice system, including substantive and procedural criminal law, police, courts, and corrections.
 The course also inspects the relationship and balance between the system's policies and the actual practice from a social and institutional context.
 A major emphasis will be placed on the criminal justice process and the interaction of various institutions within the criminal justice system.
 Key issues addressed will be the conflict between crime control and due process, major sources of crime date and legal aspects of policing.
-Three undergraduate college credits are awarded for this class through Dutchess Community College in Poughkeepsie, NY.
+Three undergraduate college credits are awarded for this class through Mount St. Mary's College.

-Course Name/#:College Psychology - 724Grade Level:12Course Status:ElectiveCourse Level:CollegeCredit:.5Multiplier:1.04
+Course Name/#: College Psychology - 724 Grade Level: 12

+Course Status: Elective Course Level: College

+Credit: .5 Multiplier: 1.04

-Fee: \$75.00 plus cost of textbook Prerequisite: Departmental Approval
+Fee: \$225.00 plus cost of textbook

+Prerequisite: Departmental Approval

 Description: Emphasis in this course is on major aspects of human behavior and its adaptation to the environment.
 Topics include learning, motivation, emotional behavior, maturation, personality, behavior disorders, and therapies.
 Physiological factors in human behavior are emphasized.
 Topics will include the nervous system, perception, sensation, language, thinking and problem solving, creativity, states of consciousness, memory, statistical and scientific methodology.
-Three undergraduate college credits are awarded for this class through Dutchess Community College in Poughkeepsie, NY.

-Course Name/#: Advanced Placement Psychology - 717 Grade Level: 12
+Three undergraduate college credits are awarded for this class through Mount St. Mary's College.
+Course Name/#:Advanced Placement Psychology - 717Grade Level:12Course Status:ElectiveCourse Level:A.P.Credit:1Multiplier:1.06Fee:\$250 plus cost of textbook and Review BookFee:Status

-Course Status: Elective Course Level: A.P.

-Credit: 1 Multiplier: 1.06

-Fee: \$200 plus cost of textbook and Review Book